 Related: 48 Hours in LA

-I suggest you find ways to spend time in the lobby; enjoy a drink beside the thirty-five foot fireplace centerpiece with a bronze chimney sculpture by Gerard Garouste, or take a seat (if you can) on the larger-than-life chair for a great photo.
+I suggest you find ways to spend time in the lobby; enjoy a drink beside the thirty-five-foot fireplace centrepiece with a bronze chimney sculpture by Gerard Garouste, or take a seat (if you can) on the larger-than-life chair for a great photo.
 Don’t forget to look under the chair for a scavenger hunt worthy secret in San Francisco.

 What to See and Do in San Francisco

-There are many, many incredibly fun and interesting things to do in San Francisco all the time, we have many museums, plenty of shopping, lots of parts, an ocean, beaches and you can literally go in any direction to find adventure.
+San Francisco is widely considered one of the best places to visit in the USA.
+It’s clear to see why, as there are many incredibly fun and interesting things to do in San Francisco all the time.
+We have many museums, plenty of shopping, lots of parts, an ocean, beaches and you can literally go in any direction to find adventure.
 Here are a few of the best things to do in San Francisco.

 I love the museums in San Francisco.
 You can take your pick between the de Young Museum where I’ve swooned over Goethe, the SF MOMA where I’ve feasted my eyes on incredible modern art collections that span the 45,000 square feet of art-filled space that you can explore for free including a peek at Frida Kahlo’s wedding portrait, or the brand-new and highly coveted and Instagrammable Museum of Ice Cream (be sure to grab a ticket well in advance for this one because it’s super popular).